The time you won your town the race

 “Happy is the son whose faith in his mother remains unchallenged.” - Louisa May Alcott

 The passing of Hank Gathers serves as a point of reference in my life, it happened during my senior year at Northeast High School – basketball was a big part of my life and even bigger in Philadelphia.
-During this time Philly was sending two or three teams to The Big Dance every year.
+In this time, Philly was sending two or three teams to The Big Dance every year.
 Temple was the class of the city as coaching legend John Chaney was just hitting his stride in his Hall of Fame coaching career.
-In his midst was Mark Macon, an explosive junior guard from Saginaw, MI., who may have been Chaney’s greatest recruit.
+In his midst was Mark Macon, an explosive junior guard from Saginaw, MI., — who may have been Chaney’s greatest recruit.
 Macon was in his junior season, trying to lead the Owls to the Final Four.
 Further up North Broad Street on Olney Ave, one of the best stories in college basketball was unfolding as Lionel Simmons was leading the LaSalle Explorers to a NCAA bid while on his way to winning the Naismith Award.

 On the night of March 4, 1990, these men wept like children.
 John Chaney, was told the news after winning the A-10 Championship but the victory offered little solace in the wake of Hank’s passing.
 “When everything is said and done, Hank Gathers epitomizes so much of what life is all about,” Chaney said.
 “This basketball game meant nothing.
 To hear that news just devastates me.
 How unfair.”
 Simmons wept openly and had to be pulled from their MEAC Tournament final.
 Simmons would spend the rest of the game with a towel over his head, shoulders heaving.